sethvm/kimiquotes/README.md

 ```
 GET /quotes/:year
 ```
-Return quote at a specified index
+Return the quote with a specified ID
 ```
-GET /quote/:index
+GET /quote/:id
 ```
 Return a random quote
 ```